new Validation(value){Validation}

 Applies the provided function to the value contained for a

-, the function is ignored and then instance is returned unchanged.Name Type Description method
+Successwhich is, in turn, wrapped in aSuccess.
+If the instance is aFailure, the function is ignored and then instance is returned unchanged.Name Type Description methodfunction The function to invoke with the value.
+Returns:

-wrapped value mapped with the providedmethod
+Type Description Validation Validationwrapped value mapped with the providedmethod.Example

-// Using lodash/fp/flow and sort Success.from([1, 3, 2]).map(flow(sort, join(", "))); // => Success("1, 2, 3") Failure.from(error).map(flow(sort, join(", "))); // => Failure([error])
+// Using lodash/fp/flow and sort Success.from([1, 3, 2]).map(flow(sort, join(", "))); // => Success("1, 2, 3") Failure.from(error).map(flow(sort, join(", "))); // => Failure([error]) -

 of()